thodg/slides/language/index.md

 that is a definition of what can and cannot be expressed in your language.

-It is the shape of your language, the rules which make any pattern part of the language or not.
+It is a set of rules which make any pattern part of the language or not.

 The most used schemas for formal language definition are grammars.